bigfix/developer.bigfix.com/site/guides/basics/it-expressions.md

 title: It Expressions
 ---

-There are two simple contexts in which `it` has a meaning:
+There are two contexts in which `it` has a meaning:

 1. `<expression> whose (it)`
 2. `(it) of <expression>`